stmcg/learner-paper/README.md

 ## Data Application

-The folder `Application` contains the code for the simulation study.
+The folder `application` contains the code for the simulation study.
 Below is a description of the contents of this folder.

-### Pre-requisites
+### Prerequisites

 The code requires the following R packages to be installed: